Catalyzing the circular BioEconomy

 The materials we use and how we use them shapes our society and the world around us.
 In just a few centuries, petrochemistry has revolutionized the way we live – but we can do better with biology.
 Increased accessibility to bio-based, biodegradable materials like biodegradable plastics, pigments and other additives will help empower the circular economy and spearhead the transition to a cleaner and healthier planet.

-Our approach uses engineered microorganisms to produce complementary bio-based, biodegradable products simultaneously – in a single fermentation process – and to do so without diverting farmland away from use for food production.
+Our microbes are unique in their ability to produce complementary biomaterials simultaneously – in a single fermentation process – and to do so without diverting nutrients and land away from use for food production.